Teams

 Service Eligibility

-The Teams service is available to all WSU employee and students that have Office 365.
+Teams is available to all WSU faculty, staff, and students with an Office 365 license.
 Teams can also include guests from outside our organization using a non-WSU email address.

 Guests and External Sharing